pulumi/docs/content/blog/dotnet-preview/index.md

        });
 ```

-In this example, we declared resources for a website and a database using C# and the Pulumi engine deployed them on Azure.
-To get started with infrastructure as code, download [Pulumi](https://www.pulumi.com/docs/get-started/install/) to build and deploy modern applications using .NET.
+In this example, we declared resources for a website and a database using C# and the Pulumi engine deployed them to Azure.
+To get started with infrastructure as code, download [Pulumi](https://www.pulumi.com/docs/get-started/install/) to build and deploy modern applications using .NET Core.